Yvette Fielding: Presenting the paranormal

 In 2002, Yvette Fielding and her husband Karl Beattie established their own television production company, Antix Productions.
 Their first production was Most Haunted for the British TV channel Living.
-In the show, viewers can see Fielding and paranormal experts investigating various supposedly haunted locations around Britain, in the hopes that paranormal activity may be documented by the crew.
-Most Haunted proved popular with audiences and remains to this day one of Living's highest-rated original shows.
-Leading on from this, in 2006 Fielding presented and produced Ghosthunting With..., a paranormal show for ITV2 which shows Fielding leading various celebrities around haunted locations.
-These two shows established Yvette Fielding as British televisions 'first lady' of the paranormal, and somewhat of a cult figure.
+In the show, Fielding and paranormal experts investigate various supposedly haunted locations around Britain, in the hopes that paranormal activity may be documented by the crew.
+In 2006, Fielding presented and produced Ghosthunting With..., a paranormal show for ITV2 which shows Fielding leading various celebrities around haunted locations.

 Fielding has made many appearances and interviews in the British media in connection with her paranormal investigations and programmes, including guest appearances on The Sunday Night Project (Channel 4), The Chris Moyles Show (BBC Radio 1) and Friday Night with Jonathan Ross (BBC One).
 Furthering her paranormal franchise, in 2008 Fielding made her first move into radio broadcasting, hosting Yvette Fielding's Fright Nights on Kerrang!
 Radio.
 Fielding left the radio station a few months later however, due to other work commitments.

-In 2008 Fielding and Beattie formed a new company called Monster Pictures to operate the Paranormal Channel.
+In 2008, Fielding and Beattie formed a new company called Monster Pictures to operate the Paranormal Channel.
 Fielding acted as anchor to the channel and presented original programming on the station.
 The channel was subsequently renamed the Unexplained Channel in 2009.
-In October 2009 Living aired a two-part documentary featuring Fielding with Paul O'Grady entitled Death in Venice.
+In October 2009, a two-part documentary featuring Fielding with Paul O'Grady aired on Living entitled Death in Venice.
 The documentary saw the pair investigating claims of ghost and vampire sightings in Poveglia, Italy.